 Devices for monitoring on board the vehicle the consumption of fuel and/or electric energy

-Only applicable for Level 1A;

 1. Introduction

 This appendix sets out the definitions and requirements applicable to the devices for monitoring on board the vehicle the consumption of fuel and/or electric energy.